CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 # Crazy Cards

-Crazy cards is a single/multiplayer card game (crazy 8s) that can be played between users and/or computers.
+Crazy cards is a single/multiplayer card game adapted from Crazy 8s.
+Compete against your friends or against our CPU bots to see who can get rid of their cards the fastest.
+You can view our rules page and how to play page on more details on the way our card game is played.
+Or, you can check your gameplay statistics, and see how many wins or losses you've accumulated.

+Comments:<br>
 Throughout the code and documentation, we use player and user interchangeably.
+Once you've entered the gameplay itself, feel free to maximize the program window.
+In the event that the cards you draw are extremely unlucky, this prevents the cards from becoming hidden behind the action buttons beside your hand.
+Other screens/windows will be compatible with the original screen size when the program is run.

 ## How To Run The Game